apache/pulsar/site2/docs/sql-deployment-configurations.md

 pulsar.target-num-splits=4
 ```

 You can connect Presto to a Pulsar cluster with multiple hosts.
-To configure multiple hosts for brokers or ZooKeepers, you can add multiple URLs to `pulsar.broker-service-url`.
+To configure multiple hosts for brokers, add multiple URLs to `pulsar.broker-service-url`.
+To configure multiple hosts for ZooKeeper, add multiple URIs to `pulsar.zookeeper-uri`.
 The following is an example.

 ```
 pulsar.broker-service-url=http://localhost:8080,localhost:8081,localhost:8082
+pulsar.zookeeper-uri=localhost1,localhost2:2181
 ```

 ## Query data from existing Presto clusters